djDAOjones/generative-animation-01/pixel art generator/README.md

 ### 3. Interactive Usage
 - When prompted, enter your image prompt (e.g., `orange cat`).
-- Enter the number of versions/options you want (1-5).
+- Enter the number of versions/options you want (1-10).
+- Select the **version type** (native, quant, kmeans, or all) by number (1-4) or by name.
+- Select the **native resolution** by number (1-8) or by value.
+The supported resolutions are:

+  1. 1024
+  2. 512
+  3. 256
+  4. 128
+  5. 64
+  6. 32
+  7. 16
+  8. all (default)

+- Select the **scheduler** by number (1-11) or by name.
+The supported schedulers are:

+  1. DDIM
+  2. Euler
+  3. PNDM
+  4. LMS
+  5. Heun
+  6. DDPM
+  7. DPMSolverMulti
+  8. DPMSolverSingle
+  9. EulerAncestral
+  10. KDPM2
+  11. all (default)

+- All options can be selected by number or name.
+Blank input defaults to "all".
-- The script will automatically generate images for **all 10 supported schedulers** at 5 native resolutions (1024, 512, 256, 128, 64).
+- The script will generate images for the selected combinations only, and all menus use numerical prefixes for fast entry.
-- For each scheduler and each resolution, **three versions** are produced:
+- For each scheduler and each resolution, **three versions** are produced (unless you select a specific type):
   - Native (model output, upsampled to 1024x1024 with hard edges)
   - Palette quantized (color-constrained to thread palette, downsampled to 64x64 then upsampled to 1024x1024 using nearest neighbor for blocky, pixel-art effect)
   - K-means quantized (palette-constrained using clustering, also downsampled to 64x64 then upsampled to 1024x1024 with nearest neighbor)